Childs Restaurants: Founding

-The first Childs Restaurant was launched in 1889 by brothers Samuel S. Childs and William Childs, on the ground level of the Merchants Hotel (current site of One Liberty Plaza, also previously the Singer Building), at 41 Cortlandt Street (between Broadway and Church Street), in New York City's Financial District.
+The first Childs Restaurant was launched in 1889 by brothers Samuel S. Childs and William Childs, on the ground level of the Merchants Hotel at 41 Cortlandt Street (between Broadway and Church Streets, on the current site of the World Trade Center complex) in Manhattan's Financial District.
 The brothers' concept for the establishment was to provide economical meals to the working class, quickly, and with an unusually high emphasis – for the period – on cleanliness and hygiene.
-Their novel design format included white tiles, white uniforms, and waitresses instead of the then-common waiters.
+Their novel design featured white tiles, white uniforms, and female servers rather than the then-common male servers.
 In addition to these signature characteristics, Childs locations also featured their pancake griddles in the front window.
 Within five years, Childs had grown to five profitable locations.
 They also are credited as inventors of the "tray line" self-service cafeteria format, which they introduced in 1898 at their 130 Broadway location.

 In 1898, the brothers, confident and ready for more aggressive expansion, combined with several investors to legally incorporate the Childs Unique Dairy Company, with capitalization of $1,000,000, and the stated intent to "establish and operate restaurants in New York City and elsewhere".
 It was widely speculated, and finally confirmed in 1912, that several officers of the Standard Oil Company were investors in the restaurant chain, including Henry Morgan Tilford and Charles Sweeney.

 In 1899, F.O.
-Hendrick, a nephew of Samuel and William Childs, launched a casual luncheon restaurant at 142 Fulton Street, practically across the street from his uncles' first location on Cortlandt Street, which was by then 10 years old and highly successful.
-After a short period of family competition, Hendrick ultimately brought his restaurant under the Childs umbrella, and remained an operating executive of Childs Restaurants until the family lost control.
+Hendrick, a nephew of Samuel and William Childs, launched a casual luncheon restaurant at 142 Fulton Street, practically across the street from his uncles' first location on Cortlandt Street, which was by then ten years old and highly successful.
+After a short period of family competition, Hendrick ultimately brought his restaurant under the Childs umbrella.
+He remained an operating executive of Childs Restaurants until the family lost control.